HOME

 What do you expect to see at the food forest

-A park filled with food…over 40 types of apple varieties, plus loads of pear trees, nectarines, strawberries, raspberries, veges and herbs, over 4500 trees and plants have been donated by local residents and businesses … plus –
+A park filled with food…over 40 types of apple, pears, nectarines, strawberries, raspberries, veges and herbs, over 4500 trees and plants have been donated by local residents and businesses …

 The Kaiapoi food forest will be enduring through its values –